alexeyinkin/eb-1a/2-petition/README.md

 [Download the excerpt](../latex_public/Forms/g-1145_public.pdf) | [Go to Page 2 in the petition](https://github.com/alexeyinkin/eb-1a/releases/latest/download/inkin.pdf#page=2)

-I put my email to receive my case number and not having to wait for a paper response.
+I entered my email to receive my case number and not having to wait for a paper response.

 ### I-140